JanBeh/neumond/README.md

 assert(retval == 6)
 ```

-The module provides the following functions:
+The module provides the following functions and tables:

   * **`effect.new(name)`** returns an object that is suitable to be used as an
     effect.
 Note that any other object can be used as an effect as well, but an